PEBA foam in running shoes

 The honest tradeoffs: PEBA is expensive (Arkema sells the polymer at multiples of EVA's price), it pack-outs faster than EVA on high-mileage daily training, and most reviewers — Believe in the Run, Kofuzi, EDDBUD — agree that 100%-PEBA midsoles feel unstable on slower paces.
 The foam is engineered to compress and rebound at racing cadence; at conversational pace it can feel sloppy or overly soft.

-That's why PEBA-only shoes are mostly racers, and why the daily-trainer category is dominated by PEBA-on-EVA stacks (ASICS Superblast, Adidas Adizero Boston, Brooks Hyperion Max, On Cloudmonster Hyper).
+That's why PEBA-only shoes are mostly racers, and why the daily-trainer category is full of PEBA-on-EVA stacks (Brooks Hyperion Max, On Cloudmonster Hyper, Saucony Hurricane 25).
 The EVA carrier provides stability and durability; the PEBA top layer provides the energy return on each foot strike.
 In the catalog you'll see this dual-foam pattern over and over — it's the single most important midsole construction pattern in current shoe design.

 Durability is the other elephant.
 Multiple reviewers — Doctors of Running specifically — describe PEBA midsoles compressing measurably after 200–300 miles.
 For racing shoes used 4–6 times a year that's fine; for daily trainers it's why you'll see the dual-foam construction so often.